rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 ## 2023

+-   _Structured Chaos: The unusual life of a climber_ by Victor Saunders
 -   _Prayer: Does It Make Any Difference?_ by Philip Yancey
 -   _The Dharma Bums_ by Jack Kerouac
 -   _Barbarian Days: A Surfing Life_ by William Finnegan